alexpaul/CollectionViewCell-Animation/README.md

 # CollectionViewCell-Animation

 Animating contents of a UICollecitonViewCell.
-In this app we are creating a pulsating heart animation which repeats forevers.
-Also we are ensuring the the animation continues to run by resetting the transform identity in prepareForResuse() in the HeartCell.
+In this app we are creating a pulsating heart animation which repeats forever.
+Also we are ensuring that the animation continues to run by resetting the transform identity in prepareForResuse() in the HeartCell.

 #### Resetting the tranform identity in prepareForResuse is needed to ensure animation continues when scrolling collection view